Arushi-Arora/Immutable/README.md

 TASK 1.
 Create an immutable class
   Contacts.java is an immutable class
 TASK2.
-Create a program that create two instances of Account class based on the type, and do the folloeing operations required:
+Create a program that create two instances of Account class based on the type, and do the following operations required:
 Data-> AccountNumber,
         Balance,
         Name,